itsteatv/Banking-Dashboard/README.md

 # Banking Dashboard

-This project is a Banking Dashboard that you can actually use it for requesting loan , transferring money to another bank account and another stuff ...
+This project is a Banking Dashboard that you can actually use it for requesting loan , transferring money to another bank account and another things ...

 ## Authors